IMMM-SFA/mosart-heat/README.md

 ## Current Version
 This is where I will put your DOI tag once all has been finalized

+## Notice
+This repository uses the Git Large File Storage (LFS) extension (see https://git-lfs.github.com/ for details).
+Please download GitLFS and install then run the following command before cloning if you do not already have Git LFS installed:
+`git lfs install`.

 ## Contact
 For questions please contact: